dcos-labs/dcos-maven-plugin/README.md

 ### dcos:restart
 If you just want to restart your application, for example you updated the docker image in your registry, you want to use `mvn dcos:restart`.
 No application definition will be sent to DC/OS, only the restart trigger for the defined application ID will be sent.

+### dcos:uploadArtifact
+If you run `mvn clean package dcos:uploadArtifact`, this plugin will take the newly built jar file and publish it to your configured nexus server, see example configuration [here](https://github.com/dcos-labs/dcos-maven-plugin/blob/master/samples/spring-boot-sample/pom.xml#L52).

+### dcos:deployUCR
+If you successfully uploaded your jar file to your configured nexus server (no matter if you used the maven plugin or did a manual upload) and you have an app definition like [this](https://github.com/dcos-labs/dcos-maven-plugin/blob/master/samples/spring-boot-sample/application.json), the `mvn dcos:deployUCR` command will replace your placeholders in your application.json with your nexus URLs and deploy this to marathon.

 ## Docker Maven Plugin
 ### Using the plugin